sohamcodes/AWS-Serverless-NodeJs-with-Github-Actions/README.md

 -->

 # Project Description
-This project looks at developing and deploy a simple Node Express API service running on AWS Lambda using the Serverless Framework.
+This project looks at developing and deploying a simple Node Express API service running on AWS Lambda using the Serverless Framework.
 The APIs are connected to a serverless database (NeonDB).

+Architture:
+API Gateway -- > Lambda --> NeonDB (Serverless)

 Tech Stack used:
 NodeJs
 AWS - Lambda, API Gateway, IAM Roles & Policies Database - PostgreSQL NeonDB (Serverless)
-GitHub Actions - Automated deployment of deployment
+GitHub Actions - Automated deployment of deployment API Testing: POSTMAN

 # Deployment of API in production environment
 ![image](https://github.com/user-attachments/assets/0312955c-5c95-4976-a303-5a1bd3b3eddb)